Jeffrey Lynskey: Minor and under-21

 Lynskey first came to prominence as a hurler with Galway in 1994 when he was added to the Galway minor hurling panel.
 On 9 September 1994, he was an unused substitute when Galway defeated Cork by 2-10 to 1-11 in the All-Ireland final at Croke Park.

 Eligible for the minor grade again the following year, Lynskey made his first appearance on 12 August 1995 in a 2-08 to 0-12 All-Ireland semi-final defeat by Cork.
 It was his last game in the minor grade.

 Lynskey immediately made the step up to the Galway under-21 team in 1996, however, his season came to a premature end after breaking his leg.
 After rejoining the panel the following year, he was an unused substitute when Galway were defeated by Cork in the All-Ireland final on 21 September 1997.

-On 29 August 1998, Lynskey made his first appearance for the Galway under-21 team in 4-18 to 3-07 defeat of Kilkenny in the All-Ireland semi-final.
+On 29 August 1998, Lynskey made his first appearance for the Galway under-21 team in a 4-18 to 3-07 defeat of Kilkenny in the All-Ireland semi-final.
 He was later at left wing-back for Galway's second successive All-Ireland final defeat by Cork.